BrownCSCI1230/docs/2022/missive.md

 The official **course** prerequisite for CSCI 1230 is to have completed a CS intro sequence: CSCI 0150 + 0200, 0170 + 0200, 0111 + 0112 + 0200, or 0190.

-CSCI 0330, because it uses C, can be helpful but is not strictly required.
+CSCI 0330 or CSCI 0300, because they use C, can be helpful but is not strictly required.
 CSCI 0320, for its software design, is additionally helpful but not required.
-Some familiarity with C++ will be helpful, but help sessions, gear ups, and extra support will be offered to students who don't have any prior C++ experience.
+Some familiarity with C++ will be helpful, but help sessions and extra support will be offered to students who don't have any prior C++ experience.
 Most students take the class without any prior C++ experience.
 Some knowledge of basic linear algebra (i.e., vector and matrix multiplication, dot and cross products) is also helpful, but none is required or assumed; we will cover all the basics that are needed during class.

 There are some **software and infrastructure prerequisites** as well:
 * You need to be able to access Github, esp.
 Github classroom.
 * You need to be able to compile and run the course projects on your own computer, or have a *very* fast internet connection to the department machines.
 Most laptop computers post-2015 should have no problem with compiling and running projects.
-More specifically, we use OpenGL 4.0 for many of our projects, which is supported on Intel, AMD, and NVIDIA graphics hardware that most common computers have newer than 2012.
+More specifically, you will need a computer that supports OpenGL 3.1 or newer; this is supported on Intel, AMD, and NVIDIA graphics hardware that most common computers have newer than 2012.
 * You need a lot of free space on your machine to dedicate to  CSCI 1230.
 Qt Creator (the IDE we use) requires ~6GB, and the C++ developer tools for your OS may require considerably more than that (e.g. on macOS, the Xcode developer tools use about 30GB of disk space).

 ## Learning Goals